 When the Dudley Boyz returned to WWE a year ago, the surprise moment blew the roof off the Barclay’s Center in Brooklyn and gave the impression that the tag team division would be getting a big boost from one of the best WWE tag teams ever; fast forward to one year later, and the Dudleys stood in the same building on RAW and announced their retirement from WWE.

 So what went wrong?
-Apparently an extension between the team and WWE was talked about but never finalized.
+Apparently, an extension between the team and WWE was talked about but never finalized.
 Did the Dudleys see the writing on the wall after losing week after week to just about every team in WWE and realize they weren’t going to be used in any meaningful situations?
-Frankly their entire WWE run in the past year was wasted and the could have been used in a much better role – but maybe this was WWE’s way of showing them that you can’t go to TNA for 10 years then come back and be stars.
+Frankly, their entire WWE run in the past year was wasted and they could have been used in a much better role – but maybe this was WWE’s way of showing them that you can’t go to TNA for 10 years then come back and be stars.

-In my opinion, The Dudley Boys fell victim to all this “new era” business, meaning they came back at a time when WWE wants to focus on new stars and pretty much nothing else.
-Of course the word always was that the Dudleys were brought back to put over new teams, but why couldn’t it have been done in a more meaningful way?
+In my opinion, The Dudley Boyz fell victim to all this “new era” business, meaning they came back at a time when WWE wants to focus on new stars and pretty much nothing else.
+Of course, the word always was that the Dudleys were brought back to put over new teams, but why couldn’t it have been done in a more meaningful way?
 What if they won the tag titles and dominated for a decent amount of time before a team was finally able to beat them?
-Seems like one of the new teams could’ve got much more of a rub from the so called “most decorated team in WWE history.”
+Seems like one of the new teams could’ve got much more of a rub from the so-called “most decorated team in WWE history.”

 So where do Bubba Ray and D-Von go from here?
-Apparently they are leaving WWE on good terms being they were allowed to go out for a farewell (even though they once again put over new era teams The Club and The Shining Stars) so maybe they will be back once WWE is over this “all new guys must beat all old guys” phase.
+Apparently, they are leaving WWE on good terms since they were allowed to go out for a farewell (even though they once again put over new era teams The Club and The Shining Stars) so maybe they will be back once WWE is over this “all new guys must beat all old guys” phase.
 Could a TNA return happen?
 The company is definitely in need of star power and with Billy Corgan now in charge, anything is probably possible.
-Of course there is always the independent scene and The Dudleys also still run a wrestling school in Florida, so it remains to be seen what the duo does next.
+Of course, there is always the independent scene, and The Dudleys also still run a wrestling school in Florida, so it remains to be seen what the duo does next.